 Advantages of the sole representative visa

-If sole representatives are successful in the first three months of their stay, they can request for a two-year visa extension.
+If sole representatives are successful in the first 3 months of their stay, they can request for a 2-year permit extension.

-Applicants may be eligible to seek for permanent residency after five years.
+Applicants may be eligible to seek for permanent residency after 5 years.

-Applicants may be entitled to seek for British nationality after six years.
+Applicants may be entitled to seek for British nationality after 6 years.

-Sole representatives can qualify for 10 years of residency by combining time spent in the UK with other visa categories.
+Sole representatives can qualify for 10 years of residency by combining time spent in the UK with other permit categories.